By Elizabeth Ziemba, JD, MPH, Director for Temos USA Regional Office and President of Medical Tourism Training, Inc.

 Fact: Developing marketing and sales for your hospital or clinic is up to you, not the accreditation organization that you select.
 Accreditation organizations that offer “freebies” or add-ons like mailing lists, databases, or other promises are over-stepping their role as independent assessors.
 Clients depend on the neutrality and independence of assessors and can lose trust when offered promises that are misleading or “too good to be true”.

-Fact: If you are tempted to succumb to these enticing “extra services”, you are sure to be disappointed.
+Fact: If you are tempted by these enticing “extra services”, you are sure to be disappointed.
 Reputable accreditation companies are not designed to provide other services and you will find them to be hollow offers with little or no value to your organization; however, you can be left feeling disappointed or badly used.

 Myth #5: We are already doing things well and do not need accreditation because we have always done it this way.